 - 7.12.2.
 Costs for property repairs, refurbishment or extensions will not be considered in the assessment.
 If you are renting a property, you should raise any repair issues with your landlord and may wish to seek further advice from the Students' Union Advice Centre or Citizens Advice Bureau, if you are having difficulties. - 7.12.3.
-If you paid a deposit for your rented accommodation, the cost of the deposit will be included in the assessment but only if the payment was made by you within the current academic year (1 August 2022 to 21 July 2023).
-You must evidence that you made the payment.
+If you paid a deposit for your rented accommodation the cost of the deposit will be included in the assessment but only if the payment was made by you within the current academic year (1 August 2023 to 31 July 2024).